 I celebrate Christmas.
 I do this out of tradition.
-I am not Catholic.
-Although I have not really had much tradition of Christmas in my teen to adult years because I have spent most of my life alone, it is what my family did when I was a child.
+It is what my family did when I was a child.
 It is what I most identify with.
 So for me, it is not a religious observance, but a tradition.

 Notice, I said observance.
 Not anniversary.
 Christmas is the day that modern Christian based religions celebrate the birth of Christ.
 But this isn’t really his day of birth.
 No one knows that, so far as I know.
 But based on the lore handed down and written, he was likely born in September.
 But in my opinion, that’s not as important as the observance of the event.
 Also, the Catholic Church does not consider Christmas to be the most important holiday, which would be Easter [which has nothing to do with rabbits, we’ll talk about that then] .